 - 1. For the support of the State Government and the public institutions. - 2.
 For educational purposes. - 3.
 To pay the principal and the interest on the public debt, and to provide a sinking fund therefor. - 4.
 To suppress insurrection, to repel invasion, and defend the State in time of war. - 5.
-To make provisions for the payment of pensions to ex-Confederate soldiers and to the widows of Confederate soldiers who were married to such soldiers prior to January 1, 1920, and who are unmarried. - 6.
-To construct and maintain State buildings and a system of State highways, airports, and docks.

-- 7. To make provision for the payment of old-age assistance to aged persons in need, and for the payment of assistance to the needy blind, and to dependent children and other welfare benefits; provided that no person shall be entitled to the assistance herein authorized, who does not qualify for such provisions in every respect, in accordance with enactments of the General Assembly, which may be in force and effect, prescribing the qualifications for beneficiaries hereunder: Provided no indebtedness against the State shall ever be created for the purpose herein stated, in excess of the taxes lawfully levied each fiscal year under Acts of the General Assembly authorized hereunder for such purposes. - 8.
-To advertise and promote the agricultural, industrial, historic, recreational and natural resources of the State of Georgia. - 9.
-For public health purposes.
+To make provision for the payment of pensions to ex-Confederate soldiers and to the widows of Confederate soldiers who are unmarried. - 6.
+To construct and maintain State buildings and a system of State highways, airports, and docks. - 7.
+To make provision for the payment of old-age assistance to aged persons in need, and for the payment of assistance to the needy blind, and to dependent children and other welfare benefits; provided that no person shall be entitled to the assistance herein authorized, who does not qualify for such provisions in every respect, in accordance with enactments of the General Assembly, which may be in force and effect, prescribing the qualifications for beneficiaries hereunder: Provided no indebtedness against the State shall ever be created for the purpose herein stated, in excess of the taxes lawfully levied each fiscal year under Acts of the General Assembly authorized hereunder for such purposes.